 Each year we have approximately 50 injured wild birds of prey brought into us.
-These wild birds by law are not allowed on display to the public.
-They are kept in our hospital unit, or off-show aviaries and when they are fit and healthy returned back to the wild as soon as possible.
+By law, these wild birds are not allowed on display to the public.
+They are kept in our hospital unit, or in off-show aviaries.
+When they are fit and healthy, they are returned back to the wild as soon as possible.

-Over the years we have successfully rehabilitated: Kestrels, Hobbies, Merlins, Peregrine Falcons, Buzzards, Sparrowhawks, Goshawks, Tawny Owls, Barn Owls, Little Owls and Short-eared Owls.
+Over the years we have successfully rehabilitated many birds, including Kestrels, Hobbies, Merlins, Peregrine Falcons, Buzzards, Sparrowhawks, Goshawks, Tawny Owls, Barn Owls, Little Owls and Short-eared Owls.

 One such story was that of three rescued Hobbies who arrived suffering from exhaustion and hunger and were unfit to make their winter migration flight to Africa, but after nursing them back to health they were then given a helping hand on a Jumbo Jet to a rehabilitation centre in Gibraltar from where, they then completed their brief flight across to Southern Africa under their own steam where, hopefully, they would be reunited with their colleagues.

-We are able to deal with most of the common injuries ourselves but those birds which need the attention of a vet are either taken to our local veterinary surgery or, if surgical attention is required, are taken to a specialist avian vet.
+We are able to deal with most of the common injuries ourselves but those birds which need special or surgical attention are taken to a specialist avian vet.

-Please note: Unfortunately we are not able to offer a rescue service but will care for any bird of prey brought into us and release it back into the wild as soon as possible.
+Please note: Unfortunately we are not often able to offer a "rescue service" where we come and collect the bird.
+If you do find an injured bird of prey you can telephone us on 01562 700014 or, if we are closed, you can use our emergency out of hours number at the bottom of this page and we will advise you on what to do.
+We will care for any bird of prey brought into us and we will release it back into the wild as soon as possible.
 For a local rescue service (North Worcestershire) for all wild birds (and other animals) please contact Worcestershire Wildlife Rescue.